top of page

 8.png

-Residency for tax purposes may be different from your residency status for other purposes.
-You may be a resident for tax purposes even if you’re not an Australian citizen or a permanent resident for immigration purposes.
+Residency for tax purposes can diverge from your residency status for other reasons.
+It's essential to note that you may be a tax resident even if you aren't an Australian citizen or a permanent resident according to immigration regulations.

-As an individual, you will fit into one of the following three categories.
+As an individual, you will fall into one of the following three categories:

 Group 2.png

-If you satisfy any of the residency tests, you are an Australian resident for tax purposes.
-This means you have to declare all of your worldwide income even if you have already paid tax on it overseas.
-A foreign income tax offset is generally available to reduce the Australian tax on the same income.
+If you satisfy any of the residency tests, you are considered an Australian tax resident.
+This means you must declare your worldwide income, even if you've already paid taxes on it overseas.
+Typically, a foreign income tax offset is available to reduce your Australian tax liability on the same income.

-You are a foreign resident if you do not satisfy any of the residency tests.
-As a foreign resident, you have no tax-free threshold and do not pay the Medicare levy.
-You must still declare any income derived in Australia, including any capital gains on taxable Australian property in your Australian tax return.
-If you have a Higher Education for Loan Program or Trade Support Loan debt, you are required to declare your worldwide income or lodge non-lodgement advice.
+You are classified as a foreign resident if you fail to meet any of the residency tests.
+As a foreign resident, you do not have access to a tax-free threshold and are exempt from paying the Medicare levy.
+However, you are still required to report any income earned in Australia, including capital gains from taxable Australian property, in your Australian tax return.
+If you have a Higher Education Loan Program or Trade Support Loan debt, you are obliged to disclose your worldwide income or submit a non-lodgement advice.

 Temporary residents